The Gateway to Baťa's Zlín

 A Museum that Brings History to Life

-The permanent museum exhibition 'The Baťa Principle: Today a Dream, Tomorrow a Reality', which received the Gloria Musaealis Award for 2013, presents a subject integral to Zlín but known all over the world.
+The permanent museum exhibition 'The Baťa Principle: Fantasy Today, Reality Tomorrow', which received the Gloria Musaealis Award for 2013, presents a subject integral to Zlín but known all over the world.
 The location of the exhibition in a former factory building draws visitors directly into the era of Baťa's heyday.
 You can take a look at an original shoe production line, hundreds of types of Baťa shoes, historical and exotic footwear from around the world, and dozens of other Baťa products, from shoelaces to aeroplanes.
 Collections and photos from the travels of Jiří Hanzelka and Miroslav Zikmund and exhibits from the film gallery are equally interesting.
 Projections of period films complement informational panels.
 A playful exhibition in the former factory building dedicated to prominent ethnographer, linguist, and teacher František Bartoš also cannot go unnoticed.

-You can see other exhibits curated by the Museum of South-Eastern Moravia at the castle and gamekeeper's lodge in Malenovice, at the museum in Luhačovice, and at the Ploština National Memorial.
+You can see other exhibits curated by the Museum of South East Moravia in Zlin at the Malenovice castle, the Ploština National Cultural Monument and the Museum of the Region of Luhačovické Zálesí.

 Art and Architecture